archivesunleashed/archivesunleashed.org/content/publications/index.md

 ## Peer-Reviewed Conference Publications

+* Jimmy Lin, Ian Milligan, Douglas Oard, Nick Ruest, and Katie Shilton.
+"We Could, but Should We?
+Ethical Considerations for Providing Access to GeoCities and Other Historical Digital Collections." _Proceedings of the Fifth ACM SIGIR Conference on Human Information Interaction and Retrieval (CHIIR 2020)_. [forthcoming]
 * Ryan Deschamps, Samantha Fritz, Jimmy Lin, Ian Milligan, and Nick Ruest.
 "The Cost of a WARC : Analyzing Web Archives in the Cloud." _Proceedings of the ACM/IEEE Joint Conference on Digital Libraries_, Vol. 19 (2019). [[preprint](http://hdl.handle.net/10315/36158)]
 * Ian Milligan, Nathalie Casemajor, Samantha Fritz, Jimmy Lin, Nick Ruest, Matthew S. Weber, and Nicholas Worby.
 "Building Community and Tools for Analyzing Web Archives through Datathons." _Proceedings of the ACM/IEEE Joint Conference on Digital Libraries_, Vol. 19 (2019). [[preprint](http://hdl.handle.net/10315/36180)]
 * Ian Milligan, Nick Ruest, and Jimmy Lin.
 "Content Selection and Curation for Web Archiving : The Gatekeepers vs. the Masses." _Proceedings of the ACM/IEEE Joint Conference on Digital Libraries_, Vol. 16 (2016): 107—110. [[link](https://dl.acm.org/citation.cfm?id=2910913)] [[preprint](http://hdl.handle.net/10315/31235)]